andrewsunglaekim/andrewsunglaekim.github.io/_posts/2015-11-15-Server-side-api-calls-wrapped-in-ruby-classes.md

 <img src="/images/params_weather.png">

 > You're results may very as this API is updated relatively frequently.
-Whats cool is that this data is a real time reflecting of the API when the request was made.
+Whats cool is that this data is a real time reflection of the API when the request was made.
 Every time we click on `Submit` we get that information from the API.

 This is a very small example of how we can leverage API and ruby classes to encapsulate data from JSON responses.
 If you have a JSON endpoint that has data you want to access, then you can create a ruby class to encapsulate that data into objects.
 Limitless possibilities.